things to do in cusco

 humantay lake

 This lagoon is close to the first camp zone of Soraypampa (the beginnings of the Salkantay trek) In the district of Mollepata, Anta province, department of Cusco.
-Precisely at 122 km from the ancient Incas capital.
-To get there, you’ll have to take transportation from Cusco to Mollepata (03 hours), after that, take transportation again to Soraypampa (45 min), and finally, begin the trekking to Humantay (01 hour).
+Precisely at 122 km from the ancient Inca capital.
+To get there, you’ll have to take transportation from Cusco to Mollepata (03 hours), after that, take transportation again to Soraypampa (45 min), and finally, begin the trekking to Humantay (01 hours).
 Again, we recommend you enjoy this experience through a travel agency.

 18. The Inca museum